Introduction to Python deepcopy

 There are two types of copies Shallow Copy and deepcopy, that a user can perform in Python depending on the need or purpose of using that copy.

 import copy l1 = [120, 210, [11,33], 240] # for shallow copy l2 = copy.copy(l1) # for deepcopy l3 = copy.deepcopy(l1)

 The above code displays the output of Shallowcopy and the deepcopy of the list l1 we have declared.
-The deepcopy will make a copy of the original object in a recursive manner where the initial copy takes place by simply copying the original object and then the successive copies of the child object would be copied recursively so that the original object remains the same without any alteration.
-Function deepcopy() is used in the code to perform the deepcopy operation where the changes or alterations made in the deepcopy of the object does not reflect in the original object.
+The deepcopy will make a copy of the original object in a recursive manner where the initial document takes place by simply copying the original object.
+Then the successive copies of the child object would be copied recursively so that the original object remains unchanged.
+Function deepcopy() is used in the code to perform the deepcopy operation where the changes or alterations made in the deepcopy of the object do not reflect in the original object.